Optional Indigenous Application Category

 Indigenous research and experiential opportunities

 McGill offers students the opportunity to study and complete research with a wide range of legal scholars in English and French.
-The Faculty is host to a vibrant Indigenous Law Students’ Association and the Centre for Human Rights and Legal Pluralism's Aboriginal Human Rights Initiatives.
+McGill Law students lead an active and vibrant Indigenous Law Association de Droit Autochtone (ILADA) and the Centre for Human Rights and Legal Pluralism's Indigenous Human Rights Initiatives.

 McGill also gives students the possibility to acquire practical experience working at the Legal Clinic at Kahnawake, to participate in the Faculty's outreach program L.E.X.
 (Law-Éducation-Connexion) with Kahnawake Survival School, as well as the chance to participate in the national Kawaskimhon Moot or to complete at McGill a Minor in Indigenous Studies.

-Students can partake in a term-away at the Indigenous Peoples and Policies Program at the University of Arizona, and the Intensive Program in Aboriginal Lands, Resources and Governments at Osgoode Hall Law School.
+Students can partake in a term-away at the Indigenous Peoples and Policies Program at the University of Arizona, and the Intensive Program in Indigenous Lands, Resources and Governments at Osgoode Hall Law School.

 Indigenous students may be eligible for numerous sources of financial support.